-When IEC National receives membership inquiries from prospects via the IEC National website or other means, general information packages are provided, and the leads are forwarded to the appropriate chapter for follow-up.
-Chapters that receive membership inquiries from outside their chapter jurisdictions are expected to forward them to the appropriate chapter or IEC National for follow-up.
+When IEC National receives membership inquiries from prospects via the IEC National website or other means, general information will be provided, and the leads are forwarded to the appropriate chapter for follow-up.
+Chapters that receive membership inquiries from outside their chapter jurisdictions are expected to forward them to the appropriate chapter if that inquiry is in another chapter's territory.
+If the inquiry is not in any other chapter's territory, and the chapter receiving the inquiry doesn't plan on recruiting them as members, the inquiry's information will be sent to IEC National.

-Chapters are expected to keep IEC National current on their activities, including sending all chapter newsletters and current set of bylaws to the IEC National office.
+Chapters are expected to keep IEC National current on their activities, including sending all chapter newsletters and current set of bylaws to the IEC National Membership Department.